lummax/librcimmixcons/README.md

 ==============

-This is an implementation of the RCImmixCons garbage collector written in the Rust Programming Lanuage.
+This is an implementation of the RCImmixCons garbage collector written in the Rust Programming Language.
 For details please refer to:

 - S. M. S. Blackburn and K. K. S. McKinley.
 Immix: a mark-region garbage collector with space efficiency, fast collection, and mutator performance.